AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 # Recursive function or predicate definitions

-Axiomatic definition of recursive functions and predicates are particularly useful since they will prevent provers to unroll the recursion when is is possible.
+Axiomatic definitions of recursive functions and predicates are particularly useful since they will prevent provers to unroll the recursion when is is possible.